Lucas04-nhr/HUST-China_2024/wiki/human-practices.md

 As our project progressed, we contacted Associate Professor Sheng Wang, who has been instrumental in the rational molecular design of structures and mechanisms.
 He confirmed our idea of building a two-enzyme system and suggested that we screen suitable linkers to optimize the two-enzyme system and improve the transport efficiency of intermediate products to enhance catalytic activity.
 After careful review of the literature, we decided to adopt Associate Professor Wang Sheng's suggestion.
 After consulting relevant data and screening part of linker for modeling, we used flexible linker G4S to connect PETase and MHETase together to construct a PET-MHET enzyme dual-enzyme system model, and conducted molecular docking experiments to simulate the efficiency of the dual-enzyme system.

 {% include figure.html image="https://static.igem.wiki/teams/5175/resources/hp/hp-16.webp" caption="Fig 8.
-HUST-China Members Prof. Sheng Wang" %}
+HUST-China Members With Prof. Sheng Wang" %}

 ## project Design Refinement

-**Section 5: Project Design Refinement--Product Design and Design Optimisation**
+**Section 4: Project Design Refinement--Product Design and Design Optimisation**

 After clarifying the significance and feasibility of our project, we visited Professor Divya Ail from Saclay University in Wuhan for further advice.
 After understanding our design, she suggested not using the adhesion module because it relies on strong hydrophobicity, which may not be specific enough in the complex agricultural environment.
 If the module adsorbs on bacteria, it could affect their growth by encapsulating them, potentially disrupting the microbial growth balance.
 After a thorough literature review and consideration, we decided to adopt Professor Ail's suggestion, removing the adhesion module and actively exploring other efficient ways to capture PET.